Scooter Libby: Involvement in the Plame affair

 Her notation on her July 8, 2003 meeting with Libby does contain the name "Valerie Flame [sic]", which she added retrospectively.
 While Miller reveals publicly that she herself had misidentified the last name of Wilson's wife (aka "Valerie Plame") in her own marginal notes on their interview as "Flame" instead of "Plame", in her grand jury (and later trial testimony), she remained uncertain when, how, and why she arrived at that name and did not attribute it to Libby:

 I was not permitted to take notes of what I told the grand jury, and my interview notes on Mr. Libby are sketchy in places.
 It is also difficult, more than two years later, to parse the meaning and context of phrases, of underlining and of parentheses.
 On one page of my interview notes, for example, I wrote the name "Valerie Flame."
 Yet, as I told Mr. Fitzgerald, I simply could not recall where that came from, when I wrote it or why the name was misspelled ...
 I testified that I did not believe the name came from Mr. Libby, in part because the notation does not appear in the same part of my notebook as the interview notes from him.

 A year and a half later, a jury convicted Libby of obstruction of justice and perjury in his grand jury testimony and making false statements to federal investigators about when and how he learned that Plame was a CIA agent.

-On April 13, 2018, Libby was pardoned by then-President Donald Trump.
+On April 13, 2018, Libby was pardoned by President Donald Trump.